Relationship dispute overview when people disagree on how to sell their real property

 Partitions in kind

 It may be possible to physically divide the property.
 Usually, this remedy is available if there is just land.
 Lands with buildings or homes normally are not capable of division.
-An exception might be if there were two buildings on the property that were similar in value and condition.
+An exception might be if two buildings on the property were similar in value and condition.

 Partition by sale